dotnx/SeaQuest/README.md

 This repository is intended as a learning aid for other students of the course.
 It includes all code and assets used in the project, faithfully recreated from the lessons.

+## Repo Structure

+- Each **course section** has its own branch (`section-01-project-setup`, `section-02-developing-the-player`, etc.)
+- Each **video lesson** is a separate commit within its respective branch
+- The final version of the project is available in the `main` branch (merged from all sections)

+This setup is intended to make it easy to follow the course step-by-step or explore the completed project directly.

 ## Notes

 - All rights to course content belong to **Parker Anderson**.